hed-standard/hed-examples/datasets/README.md

 ```

 This example assumes that `npm` and the `bids-validator` npm package
-has been installed on the local machine.
+have been installed on the local machine.
 The command is run from the directory above the dataset root directory.
 The `--config.ignore=99` flag tells the bids-validator to ignore empty data files
 rather than to report the empty file error.

-For datasets that contain NIfTI `.nii` files, you also need to add the `ignoreNiftiHeaders` flag
-to the `bids-validator` call, to suppress the issue that NIfTI headers are not found.

-For example:

-`bids-validator ds003 --config.ignore=99 --ignoreNiftiHeaders`

 For additional information on BIDS validation,
 see the [bids-examples](https://github.com/bids-standard/bids-examples#readme).